OWASP/www-policy/operational/mailing-list.md

 Users of OWASP Mailing Lists shall use their real life identity and anonymous unverified identities are prohibited.
 Upon request, Members of Mailing Lists, shall provide within seven days of said request, proof of identity to Group Owner(s).
 Failure to provide adequate credititals for proof of identity will result in the Member being removed then banned from all OWASP Mailing Lists, and at the sole discretion of the Group Owner(s), all content posted by the Member being permanently removed.

-Aggresous single or repeated violations of the Code of Conduct shall result in a member being suspended and or banned from Mailing Lists.
-Suspension or banning members is the sole decision of the Executive Director.
+Egregious single or repeated violations of the Code of Conduct shall result in a member being suspended and/or banned from Mailing Lists.
+Suspension or banning members is at the sole decision of the Executive Director.

 With regard to the two Controlled owasp.org lists, following are their additional membership requirements: